“You can hear the wind but can’t tell where it comes from or where it is going …”

 - e.g. a nor’easter blows from the north-east toward the south-west

-In the Bible, the most deadly wind in prophetic literature, for instance, is the east wind.
+For those of you who are interested, in biblical literature, the most deadly wind is the east wind.
 Why?
 Think about Israel.
 An east wind blows hot and dry, from the east, off the deserts of the Middle East (see Job 15:2, Hosea 13:15).
 West winds tend to be cooler and wetter, blowing from the west, off the Mediterranean Sea, bringing moisture and moderate temperatures.